Collinformatics/CleaveNet/README.md

 Activate the virtual environment:

       conda activate cleavenet

 Test GPU activation:

       python testGPU.py

-In the future, we can monitor GPU usage with:
+If you are using an NVIDIA GPU, you can monitor GPU usage with:

       watch -n 1 nvidia-smi